dfebs/avoider_game/README.md

 ## TODO

 * Make readme more robust

-* Get this bad boi to run in the browser
+ ## Things that would improve this game but weren't implemented
  * fix flaky bug where moving with wasd is messed up while gamepad is plugged in
-* Get some form of primitive sound to work (that doesn't explode your ears)

- ## Things that would improve this game but weren't implemented
  * Make flames come out the ships backs (The asset was added but didn't end up implementing it)
 * Scale game assets based on window size
 * Use `insert` when spawning things with multiple attributes (aka basically everything)